kyrylo/kyrylo.org/_posts/2024-10-23-writing-software-is-like-spreading-butter-on-bread.md

 least resistance, dictated by gravity.
 You can’t defy gravity.
 Don’t try to control how the jam spreads - just let it do what it’s going to do.

-Usually, it's the path of the least resistance.
-Gravity is what dictates the way for the jam.
-You can not defy the gravity.
-Don't put obstacles for the jam, just let it do what it always does.

 Writing software is like spreading butter on bread.
 Don’t aim for perfect sandwiches - just make them good enough to enjoy.